 Eleni Hale worked as a journalist for over a decade before turning to media relations and opinion writing.
-Now, her first novel - Stone Girl - is due in early 2018.
+Her first novel, Stone Girl, was released in 2018.

 Interview with Eleni Hale